MinaProtocol/mina/rfcs/0024-Non-consensus-node-protocol.md

 Whatever value of `v` we choose, the selection mechanism between the two blocks would still use the `k` defined for full nodes and therefore, the fork resolution rules will not be affected even in the case of forks of length greater than `v`.
 Also, the above probabilities are for forks that are caused by adversarial behaviors.
 There can be forks due to random network partitions and since `v` is going to very small compared to `k` we have to consider forks due to short network partitions and determine their frequency/length in some heuristic way.

 But within a parition, there is an assumption that all the nodes will resolve any fork of length 1 i.e., every node will be in sync on the best chain within `2*delta` slots if they hear about it.
 So `v` should be at least `2*delta` blocks (not using slots here to avoid cases when there are no blocks at all within this period since delta is small enough for that to be possible).
 The value of delta we want is ~4 therefore `v` >= 8 blocks.
-With the above probabilities for $\epsilon =0.34$ (which is the lowest Vanishree would like it to be), `v` = 50 seems good enough.
+With the above probabilities for $\epsilon =0.34$, `v` = 50 seems good enough.

 ### Gossip layer

 The gossip protocol for non-consensus nodes should be separated from the one for full nodes because messages like blocks, transactions, and snark works are not required and having a different gossip layer for messages pertaining to the non-consensus nodes will reduce the bandwidth usage significantly.

-    1. Layer 1: Existing gossip layer that includes broadcasting blocks and snark pool diffs.
+    1. Block Layer : Existing gossip layer that includes broadcasting blocks and snark pool diffs.
-    2. Layer 2: New layer for gossiping information needed by non-consensus nodes-
+    2. Header Layer: New layer for gossiping information needed by non-consensus nodes-
         a) Block headers
-    3 Layer 3: For transactions that nodes can send.
-This is a separate layer because we don't want non-consensus nodes (or archive nodes/snark workers) to receive any.
+    3 Transaction Layer: For transactions that nodes can send.
+This is a separate layer because we don't want non-consensus nodes (or archive nodes/snark workers) to receive any transaction.

 We can achieve this using the Publish/Subscribe mechanism implemented in libp2p.
 Publish/Subscribe mechanism basically allows for sending and receiving messages corresponging to a specific `topic`.
 The interface for that is defined in `coda_net2.mli`: